Flutterwave/Node-v3/documentation/virtualCard.md

 ## Get all virtual cards

-This describes how to Get all virtual cards
+This section describes how to get all virtual cards.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');